 One of the positive aspects of this sacrament is that it makes one look at oneself honestly.

 I see myself as God sees me.
 I cannot excuse my sins or blame somebody else for them.
-They are mine, but I know God that God's grace is greater.
+They are mine, but I know God's grace is greater.
 With that I can acknowledge them and know that God's love embraces the sinner.
-I think it is a good sign if a Christian can always acknowledge that he/she is foremost a sinner rather than a righteous person.
+I think it is a good sign if a Christian can always acknowledge that he/she is a sinner but also made righteous through Christ.